 As an avid sailor, Grant Headifen has navigated through the deadliest waters of the Mediterranean Sea.
-So when he received the news this past February that his 12-year-old daughter, Alexandra, has diffuse intrinsic pontine glioma (DIPG), he decided to battle the storm head on.
+So when he received the news in February 2021 that his 12-year-old daughter, Alexandra, has diffuse intrinsic pontine glioma (DIPG), he decided to battle the storm head on.

 Alexandra was a typical preteen, enjoying school, friends, family, and sailing with her dad, when she suddenly started suffering from intense headaches and blurred vision.
 When she began to vomit, Alexandra’s family immediately took her in for an MRI, which revealed the worst kind of brain cancer.

 “Alexandra’s doctor basically told us there was no hope and that we should just go make memories,” said Grant.
 “We got the hell out of there as soon as possible and went to work doing our own research.”